version 1.0 , 8.4.2018

 Everyone can select what control they like to collect.

-There water containers at water points that the teams can use to fill up their own water containers.
+There water containers or Well on the cottage yard at water points that the teams can use to fill up their own water containers.
 Competitors are not allowed to spoil, use excessively or use the water for washing at refreshment controls.
 The taps must not be left running.
 If any problems with water points, call +358 50 3801511

 Start and finish